Fastelavn and fastelavnsboller

-But, of course, traditions vary between Scandinavian countries, so today’s recipe is for the delicious semla (plural: semlor), the Swedish Lenten bun.
+Of course, traditions vary between Scandinavian countries, and today’s semlor recipe is for the delicious Swedish Lenten bun.
 The base is a soft and sweet cardamom bun with the top cut off.
-The bottom is then filled with almond paste, then with whipped cream and finally, the top of the bun is placed on the very top.
+The bottom is then filled with almond paste, then with whipped cream.
+Finally, the top of the bun is placed on the very top and a sprinkle of powdered sugar completes the iconic look.
 It’s a beautiful and absolutely delicious dessert!

-Semlor are eaten throughout February in the lead up to Lent, and especially on Fat Tuesday or Shrove Tuesday.
-In Sweden and the rest of Scandinavia, they are only sold during this time period.
+Semlor are eaten throughout February in the lead-up to Lent, and especially on Fat Tuesday or Shrove Tuesday.
+In Sweden and the rest of Scandinavia, they are only sold during this period.
 Many bakeries will do a lot of variations, and people really enjoy trying different kinds of semlor or fastelavnsboller throughout February.

 Semlor (Swedish Lenten Buns)